Romney returns show low tax rate; questions linger

 Romney's estimated net worth is $190 million to $250 million.
 "Governor Romney's investments are reported and taxed in full compliance with U.S. tax laws," said Romney campaign counsel Ben Ginsberg on a conference call with reporters.

-The Republican candidates are fighting for the nomination to face Obama, a Democrat, in the November 6 general election.
-The next Republican state primary contest will be in Florida on January 31.
+The Republican candidates are fighting for the nomination to face President Barack Obama, a Democrat, in the November 6 election.
+The next state primary contest is in Florida on January 31.

+Gingrich's attacks helped him upset Romney in the South Carolina primary on Saturday.
+Since then, Romney has fired back with attacks questioning Gingrich's character and judgment.

 Romney campaign officials said his tax rate is based mostly on blind trust investment income.
-Returns for three blind trusts were released.
+Returns were released for three blind trusts.
 The officials said Romney makes no decisions on how money is invested.

 The Cayman holdings and holdings in a Swiss bank account - closed in 2010 after an adviser decided it could be politically embarrassing to Romney - were reported on tax returns and were not vehicles to avoid taxes, the advisers said.